youssefld/Pricing4Java/README.md

 - **getPlanContext**: Returns a Map<String, Plan> that represents the plan context that is going to be evaluated.

-- **getFeatures**: Returns the features declared on the pricing configuration.
+- **getFeatures**: Returns a Map<String, Feature>that represents the features declared on the pricing configuration.

+- **getUsageLimits**: Returns a Map<String, UsageLimit> that represents the usage limits declared on the pricing configuration.

 - **getPricingManager**: Maps the information of the YAML configuration file to a PricingManager object to easily operate with pricing properties.